kyma-project/serverless/README.md

 9. Install modular Kyma on the k3d cluster

-    This installs the latest versions of `module-manager` and `lifecycle-manager`
+    This installs the latest versions of `module-manager` and `lifecycle-manager`.

     You can use the `--template` flag to deploy the Serverless module manifest from the beginning or apply it using kubectl later.